upgradingdave/camunda-deep-dives/gcp-oauth2-signin/README.md

 {
-  "gcpClientId": "<YOUR GCP OAUTH2 CLIENT ID>", "gcpAccessToken": null, // This is optional, if passed, the process returns immediately "gcpRefreshToken": null // This is optional, if passed, the refersh token is traded for an access token }
+  "gcpClientId": "<YOUR GCP OAUTH2 CLIENT ID>", "gcpAccessToken": null, // This is optional, if passed, the process returns immediately "gcpRefreshToken": null // If you've already used this process to generate a refresh token, pass it here }
 ```

 The `OAuth2 Client Secret` must be set inside a Connector Secret named `secrets.GCP_OAUTH2_CLIENT_SECRET`.

-If neither refresh token nor access token are present at the start of the process, then a person will need to sign into
-Task List and follow the directions on the form to manually sign in with Google, allow access, and copy the authorization code.
+The first time this process is run, just pass `gcpClientId`.
+Sign into TaskList and follow the directions on the form to manually sign in with Google, allow access, and copy the authorization code.

-If you already have done that step and saved the refresh token, then you can pass that at process start as well.
-This will
-skip the need to have a user manually sign in.
+After running the process once, you will have a refresh token.
+You can pass an existing refresh token when creating an instance as well.
+This will skip the need to have a user manually sign in.

+# TODO

+- If an access token is passed when the process is started, we should check if it's valid, if not, then try to refresh
+- GCP Scope is currently hard coded.
+This should be chaged to be an process instance variable.